aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 Even with extremely efficient diffing algorithms (like [`list-diff2`](https://www.npmjs.com/package/list-diff2)), when virtual node trees become greater than double digits of virtual nodes, the [cost of diffing becomes significant](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

+Tree diffing algorithms are notoriously slow.
+Time complexity can range from `O(n)` to `O(n^3)` depending on the complexity of the virtual node tree.
+This is a far cry from DOM manipulation, which is `O(1)` in most cases.

 ### Future of Virtual DOM

 > _["Compilers are the New Frameworks"](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/) --Tom Dale, 2017_

 In 2017, Tom Dale, the creator of [Ember](https://emberjs.com/), was one of the first open source zealots to advocate for the use of compilers for JavaScript UI libraries.

 In 2022, we now know Tom Dale's bet was spot on.
 The JavaScript ecosystem has seen the rise in ["compiled"](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/) libraries like [Solid](https://www.solidjs.com/) and [Svelte](https://svelte.dev/), which forgo the Virtual DOM.
-These libraries skip unnecessary rendering by using a compiler to prerender beforehand and only generate code on demand if it's needed.
+These libraries skip unnecessary rendering by using a compiler to prerender beforehand and only generating code when used.

 Virtual DOM, on the other hand, lags behind on this trend.
-Current Virtual DOM libraries are inherently not compatable with a "on-demand" compiler.
+Current Virtual DOM libraries are inherently not compatible with a "on-demand" compiler.
 As a result, Virtual DOM render speeds are often **slower than modern "No Virtual DOM" UI libraries** by several magnitudes.

 If we want Virtual DOM to be competitive in render speeds in the future, we need to **redesign Virtual DOM to allow for compiler augmentation**.

+#### ✦ Million.js

-Check out the current effort at [**✦ Million.js**](https://github.com/aidenybai/million).
+Check out the current effort to bring compilers to Virtual DOM at [**✦ Million.js**](https://github.com/aidenybai/million).
 We're already [**2-3x faster**](https://millionjs.org/benchmarks/official-benchmarks) than the current non-compiled Virtual DOM libraries.
-We take a "on demand" and "reduction" approach, meaning we generate necessary code only and we've made API decisions to make it easy for a compiler to reduce unnecessary renders.